verdaux/BookNotes/Phrases/Impressors 14.md

 - [ ] I came, I saw, I made it awkward
 - [ ] Not lazy.
 Just on energy saving mode
 - [ ] Consider this your daily dose of awesome
 - [ ] Breathing in stardust, exhaling poetry
+- [ ] Somewhere between nostalgia and a dream